aws/karpenter-provider-aws/website/content/en/preview/concepts/deprovisioning.md

 You can set `minAvailable` or `maxUnavailable` as integers or as a percentage.
 Review what [disruptions are](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/), and [how to configure them](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).

-### Pod set to do-not-evict
+### Pod set to `do-not-evict`

 If a pod exists with the annotation `karpenter.sh/do-not-evict: true` on a node, and a request is made to delete the node, Karpenter will not drain any pods from that node or otherwise try to delete the node.
 Nodes that have pods with a `do-not-evict` annotation are not considered for consolidation, though their unused capacity is considered for the purposes of running pods from other nodes which can be consolidated.
-This annotation will have no effect for static pods, pods that tolerate `NoSchedule`, or pods terminating past their graceful termination period.

-This is useful for pods that you want to run from start to finish without interruption.
-Examples might include a real-time, interactive game that you don't want to interrupt or a long batch job (such as you might have with machine learning) that would need to start over if it were interrupted.

 If you want to terminate a node with a `do-not-evict` pod, you can simply remove the annotation and the deprovisioning process will continue.